lilmond/Netro/README.md

 cd ./bot_installer
 ```

-Edit **bot_servers.txt**, write down the IP address of the VPS you're droplying the bot into.
+Edit **bot_servers.txt**, write down the IP address of the VPS you're deploying the bot into.

 Edit **bot_password.txt**, write down the password of your bot.
 Your bot servers must have the same passwords.